Sage-Bionetworks-Workflows/cwl-workflow-template/README.md

-# dockstore-tool-template
+# dockstore-workflow-template
-A template project for setting up a containerized CWL Tool.
+A template project for setting up a [CWL](https://www.commonwl.org/) Workflow.

 # Description

-This template sets up an opinionated way to organize Docker, CWL, and tests for a CWL tool to be published on Dockstore.
+This template sets up an opinionated way to organize a repository containing workflow, subworkflows, and tests for publication on Dockstore.

-## Dockerfile

-A Dockerfile should exist in the top level directory of this repository.

 ## CWL

-A directory [cwl](cwl) should contain tool definitions in the CWL language.
+The example main workflow file, `main.cwl`, if placed at the root of the repository.
+The placeholder workflow includes another workflow as a step from the `subworkflows` directory.
+The subworkflow has an example of using a versioned tool from another repository.

 ## Tests

-[`cwltest`](https://github.com/common-workflow-language/cwltest) is used for testing tools.
+[`cwltest`](https://github.com/common-workflow-language/cwltest) is used for testing.
 Add test descriptions to `tests/test-descriptions.yaml`.
 Each test added requires a file describing the job inputs that should be added to the [tests](tests) directory.

 ## Continuous Deployment and Versioning

-This template uses GitHub actions to perform automated versioning, version bumping, building of tagged Docker images, and pushing images to DockerHub.
+This template uses GitHub actions to run tests and perform automated versioning.

 ### CI
 Defined in [.github/workflows/ci.yaml](.github/workflows/ci.yaml), this action runs on each push to master where the commit does not contain '[skip-ci]'.

-### TAG CI
-Defined in [.github/workflows/ci.yaml](.github/workflows/tag-ci.yaml), this action runs on each tag push.

 ### Credentials